 Housing Benefit or Council Tax Support is usually awarded from the Monday after the day we receive your claim.
-Sometimes help can be provided from an earlier date if you have good reason(s) for not claiming earlier.
-This is called backdating.

 If you require help from an earlier date, you must tell us in writing when you want this from and why you did not claim earlier.
 Please supply proof to support this.
-Sometimes it may be necessary to write back to you for more information and evidence in support of your claim.

 For Working Age customers’ still eligible for Housing Benefit, claims can only be backdated for a maximum of one month.
 This period is extended to a maximum of up to six months for Council Tax Support Working Age claims.